powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-To simulate every single contingency on the 400kV network :
+To simulate every single contingency on the 400kV network:
 ```groovy
 for (l in network.lines) {
   if (l.terminal1.voltageLevel.nominalV >= 380) {